Billionaire Profile

 In-Depth Profile

-Gabe Logan Newell was born in Colorado and grew up in Davis, California.
-He attended Harvard University in the early 1980s but dropped out after three years to join Microsoft.
+Gabe Logan Newell was born in Colorado on November 3, 1962.
+He grew up in Davis, California.
+He attended Davis Senior High School.
+In 1980, Newell enrolled at Harvard University to study programming but dropped out after three years.

 Key Business Strategies